 That’s the point.
 It is no longer he and us, his sacrifice versus ours.
 All is his, all is ours.
 One sacrifice.
 One priesthood.
 One body.
 Forever and ever.

-This article was originally published by Our Sunday Visitor and is reprinted here with permission of the author.
+This article was originally published by Our Sunday Visitor and is reprinted here with permission.